SCCapstone/Beacon/README.md

 Login authentication using firebase, reset password option, signup option, and linking between pages.

+## Simulator testing
+You can also test right in the simulator using the cordova commands from the previous chapter.
+For example, to test in the iOS simulator, run:

+$ ionic cordova build ios
+$ ionic cordova emulate ios

 ## Angularfire2

 If you run into some ionic/firebase dependency issues try: